yuqitanyq/tp/docs/DeveloperGuide.md

 ### Searching for a book based on tags, author, title
 1. Searching for a book based on title.

    1. Prerequisites: List all books using the `book list` command.
-Ensure that there is one book is titled "Harry Potter and the Philosopher's Stone".
+Ensure that there is only one book is titled "Harry Potter and the Philosopher's Stone".

    2. Test case: `book find n/Harry Potter and the Philospher's Stone`
-     Expected: One book will be displayed in the book list.
+      Expected: One book with the title "Harry Potter and the Philosopher's Stone" will be displayed in the book list.

 2. Searching for a book based on tags.

    1. Prerequisites: List all books using the `book list` command.
-Ensure that one book has the tag "Romance".
+Ensure that only one book has the tag "Romance".

-  2. Test case: `book find t/Adventure`
+   2. Test case: `book find t/Romance`
-     Expected: One book will be shown in the book list.
+      Expected: One book will with the tag "romance" be shown in the book list.

 3. Searching for a book based on author.

    1. Prerequisites: List all books using the `book list` command.
-Ensure one book has an author "Suzanne Collins".
+Ensure only one book has an author "Suzanne Collins".

    2. Test case: `book find a/Suzanne Collins`
-     Expected: That book will be displayed in the Book list.
+      Expected: One book with the author "Suzanne Collins" be displayed in the Book list.

 ### Saving data